ccojocar/sso-operator/README.md

 #### Prerequisites

 The operator requires the [dex](https://github.com/coreos/dex) identity provider and the [cert-manager](https://github.com/jetstack/cert-manager) version `v.0.6.0` to be installed into your cluster.
-You can install `dex`using this [helm chart](https://github.com/jenkins-x/dex/tree/master/charts/dex), which pre-configures the `GitHub connector`, and relies on `cert-manager` to issue certificates for dex gRPC API.
+You can install `dex`using following [helm chart](https://github.com/jenkins-x/dex/tree/master/charts/dex), which pre-configures the `GitHub connector`, and uses the `cert-manager` service to retrieve the TLS certificates for dex gRPC API.

-Before starting the installation, you have to create a [GitHub OAuth App](https://github.com/settings/applications/new) which should have  as `callback` *https://DEX_DOMAIN/callback* URL.
+Before starting the installation, you have to create a [GitHub OAuth App](https://github.com/settings/applications/new) which should have  as `callback` the *https://DEX_DOMAIN/callback* URL.

-You can install the chart as follows:
+You can install the `dex` chart as follows:
 ```
 helm upgrade -i --namespace <NAMESAPCE> --wait --timeout 600 dex \
          --set domain="<DEX_DOMAIN>" \